ZIMMER GROUP (UK) LIMITED

 - These Conditions apply to the Contract to the exclusion of:

-Any provision of Goods and Services generally shall be subject to these Conditions, except where such provision of goods and services are otherwise provided by the Supplier to the Customer ancillary to or in relation to General Systems Business (including but not limited to the supply of Gripper Systems or Complete Systems) under the General Terms & Conditions for Deliveries in the General System Business, or in relation to or ancillary to Assembly, Commissioning, Repair, Maintenance and Other Services under the General Terms & Conditions for Assembly, Commissioning, Repair, Maintenance and Other Services.
+Any provision of goods or services generally, will be subject to the General Terms and Conditions except where such provision of goods and services are otherwise provided by the Supplier to the Customer ancillary to or in relation to Commissioning, Maintenance and Repair under the Contract under these Conditions, or ancillary to or in relation to General Systems Business (including but not limited to the supply of Gripper Systems or Complete Systems as defined therein) under the General Terms & Conditions for Deliveries in the General System Business.

 - Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 10 Business Days from its date of issue.

 - All of these Conditions shall apply to the supply of both Goods and Services except where application to one or the other is specified.

 - The Customer waives any right it might otherwise have or seek to rely upon and/or on any term endorsed upon, delivered with or contained in any documents of the Customer that is inconsistent with these Conditions.
 In particular, the Customer specifically agrees and confirms that these Conditions supersede and replace any conditions of purchase that derive from the Customer (or any connected party thereto)

 - The Goods are described in the Supplier's catalogue as modified by any applicable Goods Specification.